lhadi18/eden/README.md

    - Specify the template used for testing.
    - Include screenshots for clarity when necessary.
    - If you encounter a ticket, copy and paste the traceback into your report instead of just the ticket ID.

-4. **Contributors**:
-   - Use appropriate labels when reporting bugs.
-   - Accept and indicate if you're working on fixing a bug.

 By following these guidelines, you ensure efficient communication and resolution of issues.